Sometimes in-built projector speakers are not enough!

-You might have realized that how easy it is to connect speakers to a projector, except in the case of a home theatre system, which requires extra efforts and knowledge.
+You might have realized that how easy it is to connect speakers to a projector, except in the case of a home theatre system, which requires extra effort and knowledge.

-For few people it may take 2-5 minutes to connect speakers to projector and others may have to struggle for around half-an-hour to get things right.
+For a few people, it may take 2-5 minutes to connect speakers to a projector and others may have to struggle for around half an hour to get things right.

 Understand that the difficulty level of connecting anything to a projector varies according to the projector’s brand.

-But don’t worry if you have learnt the fundamentals mentioned in this article.
+But don’t worry if you have learned the fundamentals mentioned in this article.